ivanova2005/personal-project-isp2020/README.md

 ## Problem

-Lack of space in the hospitals, this creates an overflow of patients that as we’ve seen in pandemics as the covid-19, some hospitals were short of space making that some patients had to experiences uncomfortable environments where their health is impaired.
+Lack of space in the hospitals, this creates an overflow of patients that as we’ve seen in pandemics as the covid-19, some hospitals were short of space making that patients had to experiences uncomfortable environments where their health is impaired.

 ## Goal